Having trouble logging into the administration section of your WordPress website and the password recovery via email option isn't working?

-You can access the database via the customer area of your webhoster.
-As a 1&1 IONOScustomer you can access your databases Control Panelwith phpMyAdmin.
+You can typically access the database through the company hosting your website.
+As a 1&1 IONOS customer, you can access your databases with phpMyAdmin just by logging into your account.

 - Open the database of your WordPress website with phpMyAdmin.
 Open phpMyAdmin